WangRaymond-Source/CSE110-LAB1/index.md

 # **About Me**
-My name is Raymond wang, and I am currently an undergraduate sophomore studying Computer Science at the Univeristy of California, San diego.
+My name is Raymond wang and I am currently an undergraduate sophomore studying Computer Science at the Univeristy of California, San diego.
 I am very self-motivated and detail-oriented in my studies.
 I take criticism well and leverage challenges into learning experiences.
 ##### **Career Objective:**
 I would love to work and be part of the technology industry in the near future when I graduate (2023).
 Currently, I am seeking computing experience to help me achieve this objective.
 ##### **Contacts**